 Their other great advantage over most other types of wild mushroom is that they are not susceptible to maggot infestation and will happily lounge in damp moss and grass for several weeks without deteriorating.
 They also enjoy a long growing season, especially on the west coast of Scotland, where I have picked fully grown specimens as early as May and as late as January.

 For responsible foragers, determining exactly what is a fully grown chanterelle that has had plenty of time to spread its spores can be a tricky judgement.
 I generally advocate not picking any with a cap diameter less than 2cm.
-Some, especially those growing directly out of firm moss may never reach 2cm, but I think its best to give them a chance.
-Only thoughtless or unscrupulous pickers will strip out whole patches year after year.
+Some, especially those growing directly out of firm moss may never reach 2cm, especially if they get hit by a dry spell mid-growth, but I think its best to give them a chance.
+More on this here.

 Chanterelles are robust and persistent in habitats they like.
 I’ve been harvesting from some of my spots every year for 30 years now.
 They have better years and worse years but all the evidence suggests that harvesting has little or no impact on the mycelium that gives life to them.
 Having said that, constant heavy cropping of immature mushrooms is pretty inconsiderate behaviour.
-Sadly, chefs who should know better often demand tiny buttons as the look prettier in sauces and as garnishes – and these command a higher price.
-I see this as wrong in the same way as buying illegally landed undersized fish is wrong, so please point it out where you see it occuring.
 I urge anyone picking any wild mushroom to exercise restraint (I know it can be hard) until they really get to know their patches.
 Please read my guidelines for responsible picking.

 You would think that such charming and striking little mushrooms would be easy enough to identify without fear of mistakes.
 For the most part they are, but fungi never quite give themselves up that easily.
 You should be aware of the false chanterelle (Hygrophoropsis aurantiaca) which can easily be mistaken for true chanterelles if you are not used to the feel, or gestalt, of the true mushroom.
 This is not a life-threatening mistake should you make it, as the imposter is edible, though not nearly so good and may cause mild hallucinations for some people.
 I have never been this lucky.

 Chanterelles are a true gastronome’s mushroom.
 They are regularly paired with eggs, and while I suspect a little colour sympathy here, they really are delicious in good, snotty scrambled eggs (made with double cream, and perhaps a trickle of truffle oil).
-I go a step further and put them in tarts or my famous “mile-high wild pie” with other foraged goodies like sea beet or orache, but spring onions work well too.
-A sprinkle of wood sorrel (from which the mushrooms were probably picked) on the finished product sets it off a treat.
+I go a step further and put them, after cooking, in tarts or my famous “mile-high wild pie” with other foraged goodies like sea beet or orache.
+A sprinkle of wood sorrel (from which the mushrooms were probably picked) on a finished dish sets it off a treat.